Tutorial: Forecast demand with no-code automated machine learning in the Azure Machine Learning studio

 Select cnt as the target column, what you want to predict.
 This column indicates the number of total bike share rentals.

-Select Create a new compute and configure your compute target.
+Select +New to configure your compute target.
 Automated ML only supports Azure Machine Learning compute.

 Max nodes: 6